shurik179/gm0/source/docs/power-and-electronics/tips-and-tricks.rst

 `wire loom <https://www.amazon.com/Black-Split-Tubing-Cover-Marine/dp/B00J7RD6ZI/ref=sr_1_13?keywords=wire+loom&qid=1562452458&s=gateway&sr=8-13>`_,
 or `split cable sleeve <https://www.amazon.com/gp/product/B07FWC1XQZ/>`_

-To help wires extend far (for example when used with vertical lifts) teams often use cable carrier (also known as `cable chain <https://www.amazon.com/dp/B07WJ4CPF5/>`_).
+To help wires extend far (for example, when used with vertical lifts) teams often use cable carrier (also known as `cable chain <https://www.amazon.com/dp/B07WJ4CPF5/>`_).
 Another option is using a coiled cable such as `this one <https://www.cablescience.com/electronic-coiled-cord-20-gauge-with-3-conductors.html>`_
 (requires soldering appropriate connectors).
 Note that you should pay attention